 Finally, our Whistleblowing Policy encourages our employees and external stakeholders, including employees of third party manufacturing contractors, to report any real or suspected misconduct, which extends to concerns relating to human rights violations like slavery and human trafficking.
 All reports received through the various reporting channels available to our employees – including our Ethics and Compliance Hotline – are fully investigated and appropriate remedial actions are taken.

 Verification of product supply chain to evaluate and address risks of human trafficking and slavery

 Gildan is committed to sourcing products and raw materials from suppliers that engage in responsible practices.
 The Company identifies and assesses potential risks in its supply chain by conducting a due diligence review of potential business partners prior to entering into sourcing or major supply agreements.
-Such evaluation starts by a consideration of inherent and potential risks based on geographical location and industry type and includes, when appropriate, questionnaires and local verifications.
+Such evaluation starts by a consideration of inherent and potential risks based on geographical location and industry type and includes, when appropriate, questionnaires and on-site verifications.
 In some instances, Gildan will mandate a third-party audit service provider to conduct these verifications on its behalf.

-For more information on our contractor due diligence process, please refer to page 67 in our 2019 Genuine Responsibility® ESG report.
+For more information on our contractor due diligence process, please refer to page 67 in our 2019 Genuine Responsibility ESG Report.